 Isle of Wight Festival, June

-The current Isle of Wight Festival lasts for three or four days with the main acts on a Friday, Saturday and Sunday in early to mid June.
+The Isle of Wight Festival lasts for four days with the main acts on a Friday, Saturday and Sunday in early to mid June.

 You can buy tickets at Ticketmaster or sign up for alerts.